sonhmai/how-sqlite-works/README.md

-  logical # things with logical layer like logical plan, not much here as we use arrow-datafusion for this model # main domain model of sqlite database like TableLeafCell that mapped to sqlite3 doc concepts physical # things related to physical planning and execution recovery # handles recovery for failure and storage # module handling physical storage to file on disk util
+  logical # things with logical layer like logical plan, not much here as we use arrow-datafusion for this model # main domain model of sqlite database like TableLeafCell that mapped to sqlite3 doc concepts physical # things related to physical planning and execution wal # Write Ahead Logging for atomicity, recovery, etc. storage # module handling physical storage to file on disk util
     presentation.rs # how sqlite present returned result to cli stdout (rows)